FhermiLevel/Employee-Attrition-Analysis/README.md

 * Department-level and role-level summaries
 * Cost aggregation related to attrition

-> MySQL ensures data accuracy, scalability and consistency—key requirements in enterprise HR analytics.

 ---

 ### 2. Power BI (Visualization & Decision Support)

-Power BI is used to convert MySQL query outputs into **interactive, executive-ready dashboards**.
+Power BI was used to convert MySQL query outputs into **interactive, executive-ready dashboards**.

 **Power BI is used for:**